Topic: Design and Construction

 The Wooden Walls of USS Constitution

-The U.S. Navy has an entire forest of white oak trees needed to repair USS Constitution in Crane, Indiana.
+The U.S. Navy has a number of white oak trees designated to repair USS Constitution at the Naval Facilities Engineering Command in Crane, Indiana.
 Read about how this forest was established and how the trees are harvested during ship restorations in this blog article.

 How to Make a Figurehead